Asymptotic optimality of dynamic first-fit packing on the half-axis: Model: special case with item sizes and

+We begin by formulating the model in which items are of sizes 1 and 2.
 Customers (or, items) of two types, $i=1,2$, arrive in the system as Poisson processes of rates $p_i r$, where $p_i>0$, $p_1+p_2=1$, and $r$ is a scaling parameter.
 A type $i$ customer, which we also call an $i$-customer (or $i$-item) has ``size" $\alpha_i$.
-We shall assume the sizes are integers and that $\alpha_1=1$ and $\alpha_2=2$.
+Here, $\alpha_1=1$ and $\alpha_2=2$.
 Arriving customers are placed for ``service" on the half-axis $\R_+$.
 We shall exclusively consider the first-fit discipline: an $i$-customer is placed into the left-most available (not occupied by other customers) interval $[x,x+\alpha_i)$.
 Each customer departs after an independent exponentially distributed, unit mean, service time.

 For any $r$, the system is stochastically stable, i.e. it has a unique stationary distribution, in which the numbers of $i$-customers are independent Poisson with means $p_i r$.
 If we are interested in the steady-state of the process, then, without loss of generality, we can and will consider the process with states such that all customers occupy intervals with integer end points.
 Then the process describing the system evolution is a continuous-time countable Markov chain which is irreducible and positive recurrent.
 Specifically, we will define a system state as $S= (F_i(\cdot), i=1,2)$, where $F_i(x), x\ge 0$ is the number of $i$-customers located completely to the left of point $x$, i.e. completely within $[0,x)$ (equivalently, completely within $[0,x]$).
 Note that each $F_i(x)$ is function of continuous argument $x\in [0,\infty)$.
 This does not change the fact that the state space is countable.
-Obviously, the state space $\cs$ of the Markov chain $S(t)$ depends on $r$, but for purposes of brevity, we will not show this dependence explicitly in the notation.
+The state space $\cs$ of the Markov chain $S(t), ~t \ge 0,$ does not depend on $r$.